ycas/ycas.github.io/ycas/content/post/StarWatch.md

 ---
 author: "YCAS"
-date: 2019-04-07
+date: 2019-04-05
-image: img/orion.jpg
+image: img/StarWatch.jpg
 linktitle: Public StarWatch
 next: /post/york-learning-center-planetarium-shows/
 title: Public StarWatch
 weight: 100
 ---
-The York County Astronomical Society (YCAS) will host a Public Starwatch event for Astronomy Day at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Saturday, April 13th 2019, beginning at 1:00PM to 4:00PM, then returning 8:00PM to 10:00PM to view the night sky through our telescopes.
+The York County Astronomical Society (YCAS) will host a Public Starwatch event for Astronomy Day at their Observatory at John C. Rudy County Park, 400 Mundis Race Road, York, on Saturday, May 11th 2019, at 8:00PM to 10:00PM to view the night sky through our telescopes.

-The afternoon will begin with a screened astronomical presentation on current events, solar observing, how to use a telescope, the lives of Black Holes and in the evening April night sky.
-Guests will then be guided on a tour of the sky through one of the club telescopes.
-Attendees will be shown a host of celestial objects to include the crescent moon, globular clusters, the Orion nebula and much more.
-Hot beverages and light refreshments are available.

-Mention astronomy, and invariably most everyone thinks of a nighttime activity observing stars, planets, galaxies, nebulae, comets or the Moon.
-But, how about the Sun?
-Solar observation offers a unique perspective on the constant dynamic changes occurring on our closest star.
-Solar telescopes enable astronomers to peer into some of the most fascinating and dramatic features.
-Learn about solar basics, equipment, and web-based resources where one can access near real-time solar images provided by earth-based observatories around the world and from orbiting spacecraft.
-Join Bill as he escorts you into the The Solar Experience.
+Expand your mind by taking in the expanse of the universe.
+Come listen to a screen astronomical presentation on the current night sky and a variety of astronomical topics, then view the May skies with us through one of our telescopes.
+Let our experienced members guide you on a tour of celestial wonders, including stars, planets, nebulae and the moon.
+We also invited you to bring your own telescope and share your experiences with other amateur astronomers.
+Star charts are available to help your exploration of the nighttime sky as members laser point the night sky.

 While this event is free and open to the public, your generous donation will help us continue to bring astronomical events to the York County and surrounding areas.